 For the best results, make sure you:

-- Measure your flour accurately.
-Use an electronic scale, or if you're using measuring cups, use the spoon and level method.
+• Measure the all purpose flour accurately.
+Use an electronic scale, or if you’re using measuring cups, use the spoon and level method.
 Too much flour will result in a dry crumbly cake.

 Baking the cake